 I recently bought a Bluetooth keyboard to use on Android; unfortunately some keys weren’t recognised at all and others weren’t quite mapped as I’d like.
 This is fairly easy to fix as an end user, as long as you have a rooted device (

 adb remount must succeed).
-Here's a quick howto, since I couldn't find one.
+Update: this is less likely now than in 2010.
+Here’s a quick howto anyway, since I couldn’t find one.

 It shouldn’t need saying, but you do this at your own risk.
 You can easily break your device’s response to keys, and possibly make your device unbootable too if the file is invalid.